Project

 Actions #13

-Updated by Scott Toland almost 6 years ago
+Updated by Scott Toland about 6 years ago

 Do you have the code in mercurial, or available elsewhere?
 I am interested in testing on my T90A and possibly even working to fill in some of the missing functionality.